Festivals & Events

 - Watching as the huge three-meter-high torches made from pinewood are lit throughout the town in celebration

 - Walking past the homes and stores with torches outside

 How to Get There

-Fujiyoshida's Fujisan Station is accessible by private train on the Fujikyuko Line from JR Otsuki Station.
+Fujiyoshida's Fujisan Station is accessible by private train on the Fuji Kyuko Line from the JR-operated Otsuki Station.

 Closing the mountain

-Beginning at the Fujiyoshida Sengen Shrine on August 26 and lasting two days, this festival marks the end of the climbing season on Mt.
+Beginning at the Kitaguchi Hongu Fuji on August 26 and lasting two days, this festival marks the end of the climbing season on Mt.
 Fuji .
 Traditionally, this shrine (formally known as Kitaguchi Hongu Fuji Sengen) was the starting point for climbers hoping to conquer Mt.
 Fuji .

 While most now take the bus to the fifth station and forego visiting this shrine altogether, it makes perfect sense that the spiritual gateway onto the sacred mountain celebrates in such elaborate fashion when the climbing season draws to an end.

 During the festivities, two portable shrines known as mikoshi are carried from Fujiyoshida Sengen Shrine throughout the town.